 The Museum and Gardens are open, and free to visit.

-There is a charge for the Aquarium, Butterfly House, the Cats & Dogs exhibition, and some exhibitions and events.
+There is a charge for the Aquarium, Butterfly House, the ELMER and Friends exhibition, and some events.
 We recommend booking your tickets for these attractions in advance to avoid disappointment.

 Please wear a mask or face covering unless you have a good reason not to.
 If you are feeling unwell, please do not visit.